aws/amazon-documentdb-odbc-driver/README.md

 * Mac: `libodbcdriver.dylib`
 * Linux: `libodbcdriver.so`

 If using with ODBC compatible BI tools, refer to the tool documentation on configuring a new ODBC driver.
-In most cases, you will need to make the tool aware of the location of the driver library file and then use it to setup Database database connections.
+In most cases, you will need to make the tool aware of the location of the driver library file and then use it to setup Amazon DocumentDB database connections.

 ### Excel
-The Database ODBC driver supports both the Windows and macOS versions of Microsoft Excel.
+The Amazon DocumentDB ODBC driver supports both the Windows and macOS versions of Microsoft Excel.

 * [Microsoft Excel for Windows](./docs/user/microsoft_excel_support_win.md); or
 * [Microsoft Excel for macOS](./docs/user/microsoft_excel_support_mac.md);